-This is the seventh principle of stakeholder engagement.
+7) Just part of managing risk: the seventh principle of stakeholder engagement

 Stakeholders are important influential resources and as such should be treated as potential sources of risk and opportunity within the project.

 The behavioural patterns of, and decisions made about stakeholders, both as individuals and as a group, can be a risk to projects.
 Risk management is an important aspect of project management.

 Incorporating activities such as stakeholder identification, stakeholder prioritisation and analysis of their world-views into the risk management process can make it easier for project managers to take more informed decisions about how to shape and navigate an often ill-defined environment.

 When you are doing your risk assessment, consider all the stakeholders in your project and use active listening to progress a relationship with them.

 Through the process of stakeholder analysis and engagement, establish the risks and opportunities that they may bring across the project lifecycle, and the impact of not putting a suitable strategy and/or plan in place.